North Carolina Fisheries

 From 2016 to 2019, the total dockside value of North Carolina seafood, estimated by the N.C.
 Division of Marine Fisheries (DMF), ranged from $77.9 million to $86.6 million.
 The volume of all species landed by fishermen ranged from 45.8 million pounds to nearly 53 million pounds.

 DMF calculates a ballpark monetary value of all wild-caught species that fishermen harvest, which represents the average prices fish-house owners pay to fishermen when they unload seafood at their docks.
 These commercial landing figures approximate the economic value of commercial marine species before they are distributed to and sold by retailers and wholesalers to the final customer, the seafood consumer.
-Thus, the actual economic value of all North Carolina seafood products is likely higher.

 In 2019, the state’s most valuable wild, commercial fisheries were live Atlantic blue crabs followed by shrimp, flounder and then shellfish, including clam and oyster meats.